eccelerators/SimStm/README.md

 ${\color{purple}\texttt{end proc}}$

-Code of a interrupt subroutine is placed between a interrupt and end interrupt instruction.
-The interrupt subroutine name is a label placed in the line before the proc instruction e.g. ainterrupt.
-The label ends with a colon as label indicator.
+Code of an interrupt subroutine is placed between an interrupt and end interrupt instruction.
+The interrupt subroutine name is a label placed on the line before the proc instruction, e.g., ainterrupt.
+The label ends with a colon as a label indicator.
 The label must be given in the tbsignal package by customization and attached to a signal triggering the interrupt.
-If necessary the handling of nested interrupts must be reolved there too.
+If necessary, the handling of nested interrupts must be resolved there too.

-#### if, elsif, else and end if
+#### if, elsif, else, and end if

 ${\color{purple}\texttt{if} \space \color{grey}\texttt{\\$} \color{black}\texttt{avar} \space \color{grey}\texttt{=} \space \color{grey}\texttt{\\$} \color{black}\texttt{bvar}}$